Someone is contacting me and I don’t want them to

 What to do

-Tell your mum, dad or an adult you trust — don’t keep it to yourself.
+Tell your mum, dad or an adult you trust if you get a message that makes you feel unsafe or uncomfortable.

 Delete requests from strangers — if you get a friend or follow request from a stranger, show a trusted adult and delete the request.